Skip to Content

 Dingle, Ireland!
 When the sun shines

 Back when we first left Ireland in 2013, we couldn’t wait to escape the endless rain, depressing atmosphere and cold climate.
+Let’s face it, it’s no Venice

-It took some time but by the end of the second year in Australia we both kind of said to each other “Ireland is actually pretty awesome!
+It took some time, but by the end of the second year in Australia, we both kind of said to each other, “Ireland is actually pretty awesome!

 It is funny how time away from a place will make you appreciate it more.